Get the very latest training tips, techniques, dog nutritional advices, product reviews delivered to your inbox

-It has a head shape that is a lot like a Lab, although it does have much shorter ears.
 Some would go as far as saying that it is a stockier version of a Border Collie in many cases, although there is no doubt to the other side of the parentage here.

 In addition to this shape, there are two other key features taken from the Labrador parent.
 They are the potential webbing to the feet, from the hunting heritage, and the large rudder like tail.